piccolomo/plotext/readme/notes.md

 - add custom lines (dotted, or any marker), solving [Issue 145](https://github.com/piccolomo/plotext/issues/145)
 - add heatmap plot, solving [Issue 143](https://github.com/piccolomo/plotext/issues/143)
 - remove side symbol on legend if only one data is plotted on other axes, solving [Issue 142](https://github.com/piccolomo/plotext/issues/142)
-- no decimals if all axes ticks are all integers, solving [Issue 136](https://github.com/piccolomo/plotext/issues/136)
 - add unit testing, as suggested in [Issue 130](https://github.com/piccolomo/plotext/issues/130)

 Any new relevant idea is welcomed under request, opening an [issue report](https://github.com/piccolomo/plotext/issues/new), here are some: